Ice friction at the nanoscale

 The slipperiness of ice has been exploited since ancient times as a means of transportation in cold regions \cite{li13b}.

-But amazingly, a first principles understanding of this very familiar property lacks completely despite a long and controversial history \cite{rosenberg05}.
+But despite many advances on tribology \cite{robbins00,persson00,vanossi13} a first principles understanding on this very familiar property is still lacking \cite{rosenberg05}.

 A hypothesis dating back to the 19th century is that a self-lubricating water film on the ice surface is formed due to pressure melting \cite{joly86,reynolds99}.
 Spontaneous equilibrium premelting \cite{jellinek67}, and frictional heating \cite{bowden53}, have also been invoked to explain ice friction.
 However, other authors disregard the significance of water lubrication altogether \cite{budnevich94,tusima11,weber18,liefferink21}, while recent experiments support boundary or elastohydrodynamic models of friction \cite{weber18,canale19,liefferink21,lever21b}.
-Experimental confirmation of interfacial premelting films in the order of the nanometer does not resolve the controversy \cite{dash99,beaglehole94,wettlaufer99b,liljeblad17,li21}, as it is arguable whether macroscopic hydrodynamics assumed in most theories \cite{oksanen82,colbeck88,lozowski13} is obeyed at such small length-scales \cite{majumder05}.
+Experimental confirmation of interfacial premelting films in the order of the nanometer does not resolve the controversy \cite{dash99,beaglehole94,wettlaufer99b,engemann04,liljeblad17,li21}, as it is arguable whether macroscopic hydrodynamics assumed in most theories \cite{oksanen82,colbeck88,lozowski13} is obeyed at such small length-scales \cite{majumder05}.
 In fact, computer simulations of flow under confinement reveal consistent violation of the stick boundary condition and the significance of water slip \cite{falk10,hansen11,kannam13,dilecce20,herrero20}, while studies of water sliding on ice and grain boundary friction suggest negative slip instead \cite{louden18,ribeiro21}.

-Here we report large-scale Molecular Dynamics simulations of ice sliding past an atomically smooth substrate.
-Our results show that an interfacial premelting film formed spontaneously upon compression exhibits hydrodynamic properties similar to bulk undercooled water.
+Here we report Molecular Dynamics simulations of ice sliding past an atomically smooth substrate.
+Our results show that an interfacial premelting film formed spontaneously upon compression or frictional heating, exhibits hydrodynamic properties similar to bulk undercooled water.
 This illustrates that a hydrodynamic theory of Couette flow supplemented with slip boundary conditions can explain the friction of ice at smooth contacts.